 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

 Applicants must submit academic transcripts and Graduate Record Examination (GRE) General Test scores.
 They also must submit examples of original writing to the history department, such as a term paper, a seminar paper, or a master's essay; letters of recommendation from three persons familiar with the student's past academic work; and a one- or two-page personal statement of the applicant's purpose for doing graduate work.
 Applicants submit their application online; see History (M.A. or Ph.D.) on the University of Iowa Graduate Admissions website.
 All application materials are due by January 15 for entry the following August.

 Graduate study in history prepares students for occupations such as secondary or college teaching, publishing, commercial research, foundations and nongovernmental organizations, and government or other public service.
 With additional specialized training, students may become qualified for careers in historical site preparation and display, or archival, library, or museum work.

 The University of Iowa's history graduates who earn a Ph.D. have an excellent history of job placement, depending on their area of study.
-Graduate & Postdoctoral Career Services offers multiple resources to assist students in preparing for job opportunities upon completion of the program.
+Graduate and Postdoctoral Career Services offers multiple resources to assist students in preparing for job opportunities upon completion of the program.